celldee/qrack/README.markdown

 [amqp](http://github.com/tmm1/amqp) written by Aman Gupta already contains an implementation which will be used as the basis for this project.
 Some initial thoughts -

-* The XML AMQP specification documents will be the source from which Ruby protocol classes will be generated.
+* The RabbitMQ AMQP JSON specification documents will be the source from which Ruby protocol classes will be generated due to licensing issues concerning the AMQP XML specification documents.

 * Qrack should provide all of the Ruby classes necessary to implement the AMQP specification communication functionality whether mandatory or otherwise.

 * Qrack should generate the classes from a particular version of the AMQP specification.
 Therefore, if you generate from the 0-9-1 spec you get a set of 0-9-1 protocol classes.

-* Nokogiri will be used for XML parsing, because although there is no parsing speed issue, REXML does not seem to work with Ruby 1.9.
-An XML specification will only need to be parsed once to produce the protocol classes and then the library will be ready for use.
+* A JSON specification will only need to be parsed once to produce the protocol classes and then the library will be ready for use.

-* There should be no dependency on particular versions of the AMQP XML specification.
+* There should be no dependency on particular versions of the AMQP JSON specification.

 * Qrack should be vendor neutral.